TuxInvader/BrocadeCloud/google/README.md

  - Auto-scaled nodes have no compute API access by default
  - Auto-scaled nodes default disk size is 10Gb

-## Sample Scripts
+## Example Scripts

-A Cloud Bursting example is included in the samples folder
+A Cloud Bursting example is included in the examples folder